You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 Total: 10 minutes

-Cream cheese and butter beaten with garlic powder, dried herbs, and salt until creamy.
-Tastes exactly like store-bought Boursin, makes twice as much, and costs a fraction of the price.
-Ready in five minutes.
+Cream cheese and butter beaten with garlic powder, dried herbs, and salt until creamy and spreadable.
+Tastes just like the store-bought Garlic and Fine Herbs variety, makes twice as much, and costs a fraction of the price.
+Ten minutes, one bowl, no cooking.
+Chill for two hours and the flavor gets even better.

 Save this Recipe!